Anindyadeep/DownTownML/docs/index.md

 ### **`BLOGS`**

-### **Getting started with GNN with NEPTUNE.ai** | **`LEVEL` : `Begineer`**
+### **Getting started with GNNs** | 🟢
 If want to understand the basics of GNNs, message passing, applications of GNNs, and also code a simple GNN with bare PyTorch, then this blog is all you need.
 One of the most compact blogs that cover all the above topics.
-This blog is also good for beginners if they want to get a small glimpse of Graph ML in a short period.
+This blog is also good for beginners if they want to get a small glimpse of Graph ML in a short period.This blog is powered by **[Neptune.ai](https://neptune.ai/)**

 **Pre-requisites:**